1 lb Blanched almonds

 Add all of the lemon juice and give it another whirl in the processor.
 Transfer the ground almond mixture to a large heat-safe bowl.

 Combine water and sugar in a saucepan over medium heat, stirring only until the sugar is dissolved.
-Continue to cook until the thermometer registers 240F or until it forms the soft ball stage.
+Continue to cook until the thermometer registers 240F or until

 Remove it from the heat and add it to the ground almonds, mixing well.